Indian Jujube is a walnut-size fruit with a lemon yellow-light green peel that gradually turns maroonish-brown.

 They are around 2-2.5 inches long.
 The peel is thin, crisp, and glossy.
 The inner fruit pulp is white, firm, and airy which becomes mealy when it turns ripe.
 The fruit has a central seed.

 Indian jujube has a subtly sweet taste and can be tangy or sour quite similar to a green apple.

-There are quite a few varieties of Indian Jujubes and they vary in size, shape, and taste.
+There are quite a few varieties of Jujubes and they vary in size, shape, and taste.
 There are almost around 300 varieties and around 90 in India itself.
 Many of these varieties including Indian jujube are called Ber/Bor in the local language.

-The Ber fruit is a rich source of Carbohydrates.
+This fruit is a rich source of Carbohydrates and dietary fiber.
 It is a rich source of Vitamin A, C, and B complexes.
-These fruits are a good source of copper, zinc, iron, and a source of potassium, phosphorus, manganese, and calcium.
+These fruits also are a good source of copper, zinc, iron, and a source of potassium, phosphorus, manganese, and calcium.
 This fruit is also loaded with antioxidants.